Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/FunctionsAndMethods.md

 The function signature may introduce a list of type parameters in square brackets, right after the function name.
 These type parameters may be used in parameter types, the return type, or to constrain other type parameters.
 The section [Traits and instances](traits-and-instances) will cover contraints.

-Here is an example of a function definition introducing an unbound type parameter called `T`, which is used for the parameter type and in the return type:
+Here is an example of a function definition introducing an unbounded type parameter called `T`, which is used for the parameter type and in the return type:

 ```firefly
 single[T](e: T): List[T] {